Get Tech Tips

 Education at it's very best is simply a forum where experiences can efficiently be metabolized into understanding

 Either way, the goal is to be able to both understand something and do it well.
-Once we do something long enough and understand it deeply enough it starts to feel simple to us but don’t mistake the fact that it is now simple for your mind as being “obvious” for others.
+Once we do something long enough and understand it deeply enough, it starts to feel simple, but don't mistake the fact that it is now simple for your mind as being “obvious” for others.

 Habits and Reps

-When I was 16 I went to work at a golf course for about 6 months.
-I really enjoyed golf and I wanted to get better so I figured working around it and playing almost every day would help.
+When I was 16, I went to work at a golf course for about 6 months.
+I really enjoyed golf and wanted to get better, so I figured working around it and playing almost every day would help.

 Incorrect assumptions lead to incorrect understanding and bad results.